Frequently asked questions

 What kinds of conditions does Alevea Mental Health treat?

-Alevea's providers treat most mental health conditions including depression, anxiety, bipolar disorder, psychosis, ADHD, PTSD, insomnia, opiate addiction, and medication management.
+Alevea's providers treat most mental health conditions including depression, anxiety, bipolar disorder, psychosis, ADHD, PTSD, insomnia, and medication management.

 What if I am running out of medication?

 Our providers and staff will assist you in managing your medication.
 However, it is your responsibility to ensure you do not run out of medications.
 Scheduling follow ups, not missing your appointments, and communicating with our staff is essential.
-You can submit a Medication Refill Request found on the bottom of the website.
+Please call the Medication Refill Request line or contact the office directly.
 We will not refill any controlled medications like benzodiazepines, suboxone, or ADHD medications via the Medication Refill Request form.
 For controlled medications you need to call the office and request a bridge and schedule a follow up.

 Does Alevea Mental Health accept insurance?